sulovek/BacteriaCFU-mLprediction/README.md

 To analyze your own experiment data, copy and paste the data in the example dataset (regression_sample_data.csv).

 To predict the CFU/mL for a given OD value, change the value in the line <b> prediction = model.predict([[0.2]]) </b> In the example, prediction of CFU/mL for OD 0.2 is done and the predicted CFU/mL is printed in the next line.

+## Limitations
+This project has some limitations that should be considered before using it for practical purposes:

+The data used for this project is synthetic and may not reflect the real-world relationship between OD and CFU/mL.
+The linear regression model assumes a linear relationship between OD and CFU/mL, which may not hold true for all types of bacteria or samples.
+The linear regression model does not account for any measurement errors or uncertainties in the OD or CFU/mL values.
+The linear regression model may not generalize well to new or unseen data that is outside the range of the training data.

+## Suggestion and Collaboration
+sulovekoirala@gmail.com